EeroV/windows-virt-toolkit/README.md

 - how to change disk driver to virt-io:
 - before shutdown issue following command in cmd.exe as admin: bcdedit /set {current} safeboot minimal
 - shutdown quest and remove main disk. add main disk with virt-io driver and same storage file
+- exit safe mode with msconfig and reboot or
+- exit safe mode with command bcdedit /deletevalue {current} safeboot